 SECTION 1. is appointed Chair.

 SECTION 2. is appointed Vice Chair.

 SECTION 3.
 Chesley E. Adams, Jr. is appointed Secretary.

 is appointed Assistant Secretary.

 is appointed Assistant Secretary.

 is appointed Assistant Secretary.

 Craig Wrathell is appointed Assistant Secretary.

 SECTION 4.
-Craig Wrathell is appointed Treasurer.

-Jeff Pinder is appointed Assistant Treasurer.
+This Resolution supersedes any prior appointments made by the Board for Chair, Vice Chair, Secretary and Assistant Secretaries; however, prior appointments by the Board for Treasurer and Assistant Treasurer(s) remain unaffected by this Resolution.

 SECTION 5.
-This Resolution supersedes any prior appointments made by the Board for Chair, Vice Chair, Secretary and Assistant Secretaries; however, prior appointments by the Board for Treasurer and Assistant Treasurer(s) remain unaffected by this Resolution.

-SECTION 6.
 This Resolution shall become effective immediately upon its adoption.